Run Targets, Init Mandate, And Default-Run Integration

 user-visible services are still absent from

 make run: local-user setup, terminal-session, and the SSH gateway terminal host slice.
-Telnet gateway is already wired intosystem.cue, MOTD, and default host-loopback QEMU forwarding.
+The Telnet gateway remains a focused research fixture undermake run-telnetand is deliberately absent from the default operator path.
 For each remaining milestone, either wire the service intosystem.cue(preserving the default-safe posture) or add a MOTD section with the exact command.
 Network-backed milestones must also record the QEMU device and forwarding posture.
-Telnet gateway is already wired through the defaultmake runvirtio-net path with host-loopback forwarding.
 SSH gateway terminal-host integration remains deferred until its production/non-loopback gates pass or a separate host-local development forwarding rule is reviewed.
 A MOTD-only addition is not sufficient for a network-backed milestone. - Add the integration checklist to the “Stage Implementation

 Workflow” section of